microsoft/winrtc/README.md

 #### Patching WebRTC M84

 At this moment, you'll find the patch files required for building WebRTC for Windows.
-We recommend applying the [M84 patch](patches_for_WebRTC_org/m84), which has the most recent secuirty updates and features.
+We recommend applying the [`M84 patch`](patches_for_WebRTC_org/m84), which has the most recent secuirty updates and features.
 As is, the WebRTC code base has a Win32 port that doesn't build for UWP.
 You'll able to build a recent version of WebRTC with the patches available by this repo.

 These patches are being contributed back.
 Some of these patches were already merged into their original repos, but didn't rolled over WebRTC yet.
 Contribute changes back take time.
 We want you to be able to build Windows apps with real time communications as soon as possible.

 #### Wrappers for WinRT

-The `WebRtcWrapper` folder contains an alpha version of WinRT wrappers for WebRTC.
+The [`WebRtcWrapper`](https://github.com/microsoft/winrtc/tree/documentation-edits/WebRtcWrapper) folder contains an alpha version of WinRT wrappers for WebRTC.
 With these wrappers you'll be able to consume WebRTC functionality from any WinRT projection.
 We're working on NuGet packages for these wrappers.
 It takes more than a .nuspec file to have binary code shipped in a NuGet package.

 This is a work in progress, and we would love to hear from you.